replicatedhq/help-center/content/docs/config-screen/test-procs.md

 {{< linked_headline "Certificate Verification" >}}

 `certificate_verify` – Test whether or not the supplied x509 certificate is valid.
-Optionally validate the key pair and hostname.
+Optionally validate the key pair, hostname and CA certificate.
 Applies to a group of items.
 This command expects the certificate as the first argument with additional optional arguments private key and hostname.
+If a CA cert is not supplied and the certificate issuer is the same as the subject of the supplied certificate, it is treated as a self-signed certificate.
 These arguments come from values entered by your customer into the config items within this group.
 The arguments, in expected order:

 1. x509 certificate
 1. Private key (optional)
 1. Hostname (optional)
+1. x509 CA certificate (optional)

 ```yaml
 config: